allegroai/clearml-docs/docs/webapp/pipelines/webapp_pipeline_table.md

 columns of interest.
 Use the details view to access a selected run’s details, while keeping the pipeline runs list in view.
 Details view can also be accessed by double-clicking a specific pipeline run in the table view to open its details view.

+The table provides two views: the active (main) runs view and the archive.
+You can archive pipeline runs so the active runs view doesn't get too cluttered.
+Click **OPEN ARCHIVE** on the top of a pipeline runs table to open the archive view, where you can view all archived run.
+From the archive, you can restore archived runs to the main table view.

 ![Pipeline runs table](../../img/webapp_pipeline_runs_table.png)

 ## Run Table Columns